dbbs-lab/bsb-core/docs/getting-started/include_morphos.rst

 -----------------------

-Now that we have assigned morphologies to our cell types, we can use morphology-based connection strategies such as :class:`~.connectivity.detailed.voxel_intersection.VoxelIntersection`:
+Now that we have assigned morphologies to our cell types, we can use morphology-based connection strategies such as :doc:`VoxelIntersection </connectivity/connection-strategies>`:

 .. tab-set-code::